St John the Baptist Church, Cardiff

 Photo: Clint Budd, CC BY 2.0.

-The Millennium Stadium, known since 2016 as the Principality Stadium for sponsorship reasons, is the national stadium of Wales.
-Located in Cardiff, it has a retractable roof and is the home of the Wales national rugby union team; it has also held Wales national football team games.
+The Millennium Stadium, known since 2016 as the Principality Stadium for sponsorship reasons, is the national stadium of Wales in Cardiff.
+It has a retractable roof and a usual capacity of 73,931.
 Millennium Stadium is situated 1,300 feet southwest of St John the Baptist Church, Cardiff.

 Cardiff Castle